-The ADS7841 is a 4-channel, 12-bit sampling Analog-to-Digital Converter (ADC) with a synchronous serial interface.
-The resolution is programmable to either 8 bits or 12 bits.
-Typical power dissipation is 2mW at a 200kHz throughput rate and a +5V supply.
+The ADS7844 is an 8-channel, 12-bit sampling analog-to-digital converter (ADC) with a synchronous serial interface.
+Typical power dissipation is 3mW at a 200kHz throughput rate and a +5V supply.
 The reference voltage (V{REF}) can be varied between 100mV and V{CC} , providing a corresponding input voltage range of 0V to V{REF} .
-The device includes a shutdown mode which reduces power dissipation to under 15 μ W. The ADS7841 is tested down to 2.7V operation.
+The device includes a shutdown mode that reduces power dissipation to under 1 μ W. The ADS7844 is ensured down to 2.7V operation.

-Low power, high speed, and on-board multiplexer make the ADS7841 ideal for battery-operated systems such as personal digital assistants, portable multi-channel data loggers, and measurement equipment.
+Low power, high speed, and onboard multiplexer make the ADS7844 ideal for battery-operated systems such as personal digital assistants, portable multichannel data loggers, and measurement equipment.
 The serial interface also provides low-cost isolation for remote data acquisition.
-The ADS7841 is available in a DIP-16 or a SSOP-16 package and is specified over the -40°C to $+125^{\circ}\text{C}^{(1)}$ temperature range.
+The ADS7844 is available in a 20-lead QSOP package and the MAX147 equivalent 20-lead SSOP package and is ensured over the -40°C to $+85^{\circ}\text{C}$ temperature range.